chrisbennight/arXivist/readme.md

     └── pdf/
         └── arXiv_pdf_{date}_{part}.tar.processed
 ```
-`{date}` above is the last two digits of the year and the month integer padded to two digits, i.e. February, 2010 looks like 1002
+`{date}` above is the last two digits of the year and the month integer padded to two digits, i.e. February, 2010 looks like 1002<br />
-`{seqid}` is a monotonically increasing integer assigned to papers when they are submitted
+`{seqid}` is a monotonically increasing integer assigned to papers when they are submitted<br />
 `{part}` is  a 3 digit integer that is a partition of all files within a month.
-Each tar archive is capped at 512MB, after which a new archive with a larger part number is created
+Each tar archive is capped at 512MB, after which a new archive with a larger part number is created<br />

 The data that will normally be mirrored is under extracted/.
 If a person wants to source the output they can trigger an event / SNS notification on this prefix.